-Visionaries or 'employeepreneurs?'
+Visionaries or 'employeepreneurs'?
 India's tech unicorns hide weaknesses that deserve a hard look - Firstpost

 Editors note: As India stands at the cusp of a new era in economic growth, it is time to ask a big question: Can a nation of one billion people build a global tech giant as new frontiers of technology arrive?
 The answer involves understanding global economic dynamics, innovation, ownership, management, competition, regulation, finance and intellectual property rights.
-Firstpost is publishing a series of stories, beginning today, that will seek to address these issues in a manner that helps entrepreneurs, policymakers and ordinary citizens understand what it takes to reach new highs without losing one's ground in a world where threats are as real as opportunities.
+Firstpost is publishing a series of stories that will seek to address these issues in a manner that helps entrepreneurs, policymakers and ordinary citizens understand what it takes to reach new highs without losing one's ground in a world where threats are as real as opportunities.
 Here's the third piece in the series.
-You can read the first and the second piece here.

 When an auto maker builds an engine that is more fuel efficient than before, it does develop a technology.
 When a steel maker fabricates a furnace or a cement firm builds a clinker or a detergent maker synthesises a new "micro whitener" chemical, it is all about technology.
 Yet, we do not ordinarily refer to steel giants, car makers or consumer goods companies that make washing powder as technology companies.
 It is time to call out the hype surrounding some companies classified as 'technology' stories so we can identify which Indian companies can be truly called tech giants over a longer period of time in the larger scheme of things.